PaRappa the Rapper 2: Plot

 PaRappa, having won a lifetime's worth supply of instant noodle products from Beard Burger's burger shop, has become nothing short of weary from eating nothing but noodles for every meal every single day.
 When PaRappa complains about being served noodles by his crush, Sunny Funny, he becomes shocked when she calls him a baby, causing him to question his own maturity.

-When PaRappa and his friend P.J.
-Berri go to eat at Beard Burger instead, but discover that for some reason, the burgers have turned into noodles.
-From a poster, the Beard Burger Master, the creator of Beard Burgers, comes back as a ghost and helps PaRappa make a "Traditional Parappa Town Burger".
+PaRappa and his friend P.J.
+Berri decide to eat at Beard Burger instead, where they shockingly discover that for some reason, the burgers have turned into noodles.
+From a poster, the Beard Burger Master, the founder of Beard Burgers, comes back as a ghost and helps PaRappa make a "Traditional Parappa Town Burger".
 Afterwards, PaRappa and P.J. learn that a mysterious phenomenon is turning all the food in town, not just burgers, into noodles.
-Papa PaRappa and General Potter, PaRappa and Sunny's respective fathers, try to develop an invention that can stop the "noodlelization."
+Papa PaRappa and General Potter, PaRappa and Sunny's respective fathers, try to develop an invention that can stop the "noodlization."
 However, they inadvertently shrink themselves in the process.

-Afterwards, PaRappa and P.J. participate in a workout on an adult show run by Chop Chop Master Onion, not knowing that Papa PaRappa and Potter are stuck small by Papa PaRappa's invention.
+PaRappa and P.J. then participate in a workout on an adult show run by Chop Chop Master Onion, not knowing that their fathers are stuck small by Papa PaRappa's invention.
 PaRappa presses a remote for a different T.V. show but accidentally shrinks both P.J. and himself, along with their friends and some other people.
 They are soon helped out by the Guru Ant and return to normal size.
 After undergoing army training under Instructor Moosesha, PaRappa helps rescue Hairdresser Octopus from being hypnotized into giving people afros.

-Later, PaRappa discovers "Food Court", a video game cartridge, to be the cause of the "noodleization".
+Later, PaRappa discovers "Food Court", a video game cartridge, to be the cause of the "noodlization".
 PaRappa's father warns them that if a player loses the game, the cartridge will curse them to only be able to eat noodles.
 Despite this, PaRappa insists that he should be the one to complete the game.